-The Athenry WWTP (Registration No. D193-01) is currently not compliant with the Emission Limit Values (ELVs) set in the Wastewater Discharge Licence in the most recent available Annual Environmental Report 2021 (published in May 2022).8
+The Athenry WWTP (Registration No. D193-01) is currently not compliant with the Emission Limit Values (ELVs) set in the Wastewater Discharge Licence in the most recent available Annual Environmental Report 2021 (published in May 2022).

-In recent years Uisce Éireann has completed a €5 million upgrade to the Athenry Wastewater Treatment Plant to increase capacity and improve water quality in the Clarin River in partnership with Galway County Council.
+In recent years Uisce Éireann has completed a $\in$ 5 million upgrade to the Athenry Wastewater Treatment Plant to increase capacity and improve water quality in the Clarin River in partnership with Galway County Council.
 The work has resulted in a plant that will provide improved wastewater discharge standards, ensuring compliance with the requirements of the Urban Wastewater Treatment Directive and helping to protect the Clarin River.
-A network project to resolve capacity constraints, eliminate noncompliant combined sewer overflows and improve water quality recently commenced construction and will provide sufficient network capacity to cater for the targeted growth in the town.
-The upgraded wastewater treatment plant now has the capacity for a population of 9,500 allowing Athenry to accommodate future population growth and economic development.9
+Ultimately these works have resulted in the plant operating beyond its original capacity.
+The upgraded wastewater treatment plant now has the capacity for a population of 9,500 allowing Athenry to accommodate future population growth and economic development.